Find Affordable College Courses

 $10,782 Average Tuition & Fees

-With a ranking of #7, University at Buffalo did quite well on this year’s best value schools for medicine students.
-Located in the suburb of Buffalo, University at Buffalo is a public college with a fairly large student population.
+University at Buffalo came in at #7 in this year’s edition of the Best Value Medicine Schools in New York ranking.
+Located in the large suburb of Buffalo, University at Buffalo is a public school with a very large student population.

 University at Buffalo undergraduate students pay an average of $10,782 in in-state tuition and fees each year.